 The best fitness professionals have a plethora of exercises they can pull out at a moment’s notice to scale a movement based on a client or athlete’s needs.
-Unfortunately, far too often we see programming without sufficient scaling options to ensure safe and effective workouts for all gym members.
-Join Dr Zach Long (The Barbell Physio) and Dr Andrew Millett in this series on scaling exercises to best serve the client’s you work with (or yourself).
+Unfortunately, far too often, we see programming without sufficient scaling options to ensure safe and effective workouts for all gym members.
+Join Dr. Zach Long (The Barbell Physio) and Dr. Andrew Millett in this series on scaling exercises to serve best the clients you work with (or yourself).
 This week we’ll cover: Scaling The Pull-Up (and its variations)!

 (And see past article on building pull-up strength HERE)

 Feet Assisted Pull-Ups is a great move that can be used by athletes returning to pull-ups after surgery as well as athletes looking to complete their first pull-up.
 The difficulty of the movement can be increased or decreased by the athlete by increasing or decreasing the amount of assistance from their legs.
 Also, since most of the lower body weight is not contributing to the difficulty of the movement, it makes for an easier movement due to less weight.

 Sit on the floor with your legs straight out in front of you or crisscrossed.
 The rings or suspension trainer should be placed at a height where your arms are completely in the overhead position.
 Then, pull your hands towards your chest and squeeze your shoulder blades into your back pockets.
 As you lower your body back down to the ground, allow the shoulder blades to separate.
 You can use the legs to assist in moving easier or use less of the legs to make it more difficult.

 Alternatively, these Toe Assisted Pull-ups also make a great variation: